whatwewant/awesome-chrome-extensions/.github/ISSUE_TEMPLATE/submit-new-chrome-extension.md

 ### Name (Such as: One Extension)
 * ...

-### Chrome Store URL (Such as: https://chrome.google.com/webstore/detail/one-extension/ifmmombdjpjmdmfeeoghghohbjppmcid)
+### Chrome StoreURL (Such as: https://chrome.google.com/webstore/detail/one-extension/ifmmombdjpjmdmfeeoghghohbjppmcid)
+* ...

+### Open Source (Optional, Such as: https://github.com/whatwewant/awesome-chrome-extensions)
 * ...

 ### Category